 During normal times, BPH students have access to all the campus libraries, including the Bioscience, Natural Resources & Public Health Library.
-Because of COVID-19 building closures, most library services are exclusively online.
-The Library’s COVID-19 Portal describes many available services, including ebook access, contactless book pickup service, and more.
 In addition, librarians offer online office hours; email the Public Health Librarian for times and Zoom links.

 - Library Home Page

 - Bioscience, Natural Resources & Public Health Library